Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Results

 \subsection{Model Performance Metrics}

 We evaluate model performance using standard machine learning metrics including accuracy, precision, recall, F1 score on a separate test data that the model has not seen.
-The test data is collected from year 2020 with 100 representations for each label (500 total labels).
 The confusion matrix provides detailed insights into classification performance across all region classes.
 A confusion matrix is a table used to evaluate the performance of a classification model by comparing its predicted labels to the actual labels.
 It organizes results into four categories: True Positives (TP), where the model correctly predicts a positive case; True Negatives (TN), where it correctly predicts a negative case; False Positives (FP), where it incorrectly predicts positive when the actual label is negative; and False Negatives (FN), where it predicts negative when the actual label is positive.
-Figure \ref{fig:conf} shows the confusion matrix on the test dataset indicating that the hybrid model has three incorrect prediction for magnetosheath and one incorrect prediction for plasma sheet and solar wind and the rest of classes are identified correctly.
+Figure \ref{fig:conf} shows the confusion matrix on the test dataset indicating that the hybrid model has 14 incorrect prediction out of 1796 labels.